 How to Grow Burdock

-Early settlers brought Burdock to the U.S. American Indians included this
+Early settlers brought Burdock to the U.S. American Indians liked it, and

 Burdock has been used in a wide variety of herbal medicines.
 The most common

 is treatment of skin and scalp problems, including combating hair loss and

 dandruff control.
 Burdock has also been used as liver treatment, to

 stimulate the digestive system, colds and sore throats, and even for treatment